US Water Quality Index

 Moderate, stable flow (100–5,000 cfs) earns full points.
 Extreme highs or lows reduce score.

-Willamette River At Newberg, Or
+South Umpqua River At Melrose, Or

 Willamette River At Portland, Or